-Today’s artists are no different; here are five artists who managed to bring out a wellspring of creativity stemming from the pain they had to live with.
+Today’s artists are no different; here are five artists who managed to bring out a wellspring of creativity by turning their chronic pain into art.

 Selena Gomez